dirkkelly/dirkkelly/content/collapse/americans-are-actually-scared-of-americans-not-guns.md

 **We need to think more as critical thinkers, and less as scared subjects of empire, nationality aside, we are in this together, and we must be in this against empire.**

-Here's an amazing critical thinker Cody Johnston, who now has his own channel!
+Here's an amazing critical thinker Cody Johnston, who [now has his own channel](https://www.youtube.com/channel/UCvlj0IzjSnNoduQF0l3VGng) and also a [patreon](http://patreon.com/codyjohnston)!

 Gratz Cody, you're fucking amazing dude, your work is on point and I'm proud to support you being able to speak truth to power!
 Thank you :)